 “What do you love about this solution?”

 As group members considered different solutions to a problem they were facing, this question lifted their energy and creative thinking.
-Riel, the associate director of the Desautels Centre for Integrative Thinking at the University of Toronto’s Rotman School of Management, invited the participants in the Generative Solutions retreat to imagine themselves living into the solutions they were considering.
+Riel, the associate director of the Desautels Centre for Integrative Thinking at the University of Toronto’s Rotman School of Management, invited the participants to imagine themselves living into the solutions they were considering.